Oblique transition in hypersonic double-wedge flow: Introduction

+\tc{black}{Figure~\ref{fig:summary} provides a summary of our key findings.
+We utilize resolvent analysis of the laminar 2D base flow {with spatially localized forcing introduced in the streamwise plane immediately upstream of separation} to identify the spatial structure of unsteady external disturbances that yield the most energetic response of the compressible linearized NS equations.
+The resulting forcing is used to trigger non-modal amplification of oblique waves in the separated shear layer and generate steady reattachment streaks, which are routinely observed in SWBLI experiments, further downstream through weakly nonlinear interactions.
+Interaction of streaks with oblique waves is observed after reattachment and DNS is used to demonstrate that unsteady upstream oblique disturbances can indeed trigger transition to turbulence in separated high-speed compressible flows.}

 Our presentation is organized as follows.
-In \S~\ref{sec:setup}, we describe the slender double-wedge geometry along with a finite-volume compressible flow solver that we use in our computations.
-In \S~\ref{sec:io}, we provide a brief summary of input-output analysis that we use to evaluate frequency responses of the double-wedge flow in the presence of 3D disturbances.
-We demonstrate large amplification of unsteady oblique waves and identify underlying physical mechanisms.
+In \S~\ref{sec:setup}, we \tc{black}{introduce} the slender double-wedge geometry along with a finite-volume compressible flow solver that we use in our computations.
+In \S~\ref{sec:io}, we \tc{black}{describe resolvent and weakly nonlinear analyses} that we use to evaluate frequency responses of the double-wedge flow in the presence of 3D disturbances.
+We \tc{black}{also utilize resolvent analysis to} demonstrate large amplification of unsteady oblique \tc{black}{disturbances to the linearized flow equations} and identify the underlying physical mechanism.
 In \S~\ref{ref:strk}, we employ a weakly nonlinear analysis to demonstrate that quadratic interactions of oblique waves induce steady reattachment streaks and discuss physical mechanism responsible for their amplification in recirculation zone.
 In \S~\ref{sec:secinstab}, we employ DNS to validate utility of our theoretical predictions and examine latter stages of transition induced by unsteady upstream disturbances.
 In \S~\ref{sec:transition}, we analyze statistical features of the resulting transitional and turbulent boundary layers.
-We provide summary of our contributions in \S~\ref{sec:discuss} and offer concluding remarks in \S~\ref{sec:conclusions}.
+We provide summary of our contributions and offer concluding remarks in \S~\ref{sec:discuss}.